Research Effectiveness

 Madland, C., Ofosuhene, M., & Adkins, J. (2022).
 Digital Platforms and Algorithmic Erasure: What are the Implications?
 OTESSA Conference 2022.
 OTESSA 2022, Online.

-The original Tweet that set it all off is available on X, and also has been ported to BlueSky.
+The original Tweet that set it all off is no longer available on X, but has been ported to BlueSky where it can be seen without the original context or replies.